Bloch's conjecture for (anti-)autoequivalences on K3 surfaces: Bloch's conjecture for surfaces with small Picard number

 This yields \begin{proposition} If $X$ is admits a Jacobian fibration, then Conjecture \ref{conj2} holds. \end{proposition} \begin{proof} Recall that $X$ is admits a Jacobian fibration if and only if $\NS(X)$ contains a hyperbolic lattice $\rU$.
 The assertion follows from Theorem \ref{thm1} and Wall's result.

 \end{proof}

 When $\NS(X)$ is not unimodular, we currently do not have a counterexample where $\rW(\NS(X))$ is not a congruence subgroup.
 Alternatively, we may consider the automorphism group of $X$ which is well-understood via its N\'eron-Severi lattice.
-In fact, it has been shown in \cite{GLP10} that the automorphism group $\Aut(X)$ is one of the three cases \begin{enumerate} \item $|\Aut(X)|<\infty$ \item $\Aut(X)\cong \DD_\infty$ is an infinite dihedrel group. \item $\Aut(X)\cong \ZZ$ is an infinite cyclic group. \end{enumerate} In case (1), Conjecture \ref{mainconj} trivially holds.
-In case (2), Conjecture \ref{mainconj} also holds because $\Aut(X)$ is generated by anti-symplectic involutions whose action on $\CH_0(X)_{\hom}$ is $-\id$.
+It has been shown in \cite{GLP10} that the automorphism group $\Aut(X)$ is one of the three cases \begin{enumerate} \item $|\Aut(X)|<\infty$ \item $\Aut(X)\cong \DD_\infty$ is an infinite dihedral group. \item $\Aut(X)\cong \ZZ$ is an infinite cyclic group. \end{enumerate} In case (1) and (2), Bloch's conjecture holds for $\Aut^s(X)$ because $\Aut^s(X)$ is either trivial or generated by anti-symplectic involutions whose action on $\CH_0(X)_{\hom}$ is $-\id$.
 The challenging problem is case (3), where the N\'eron-Severi lattice of $X$ can be classified as below. \begin{lemma} $\Aut(X)\cong \ZZ$ if and only if $\NS(X)$ does not contain vectors of square $0$, $\pm 2$. \end{lemma}

 \begin{proof} It is well-known that $\Aut(X)$ is a finite group if and only if $\NS(X)$ contains an isotropic vector or a root.
 When $\Aut(X)$ is infinite, it contains an anti-symplectic involution if and only if $\NS(X)$ contains an ample line bundle of degree $2$. \end{proof}